FLUX-SE/SyliusPayumStripePlugin/README.md

 > bin/console debug:router payum_notify_do_unsafe
 > ```

-> 📖 Use this command to now the exact name of your gateway,
+> 📖 Use this command to know the exact name of your gateway,
 > or just check the `code` of the payment method in the Sylius admin payment method index.
 >
 > ```shell